Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 ### Dragging

-Dragging is one of those things which are just intuitive for a human.
-Because we're used to picking things up and moving them in the real world without much mental exertion, people don't stop to think how complex your simple "drag" interaction can be.
+Dragging is one of those things which just comes naturally for a human.
+Because we're used to picking things up and moving them in the real world without much mental exertion, people don't stop to think how complex your basic "drag" interaction can be.

 The *"Happy Path"* looks something like this...
 When in idle mode, if the user presses the left mouse button we'll mark whatever is under the cursor as